corda/corda/docs/source/cordapp-build-systems.rst

 Minimum and target platform version
 -----------------------------------

 CorDapps can advertise their minimum and target platform version.
 The minimum platform version indicates that a node has to run at least this version in order to be able to run this CorDapp.
-The target platform version indicates that a CorDapp was tested with this version of the Corda Platform and should be run at this API level if possible.
+The target platform version indicates that a CorDapp was tested with this version of the Corda
+Platform and should be run at this API level if possible.
 It provides a means of maintaining behavioural compatibility for the cases where the platform's behaviour has changed.
 These attributes are specified in the JAR manifest of the CorDapp, for example:

 .. sourcecode:: groovy

     'Min-Platform-Version': 4
     'Target-Platform-Version': 4

+**Defaults**
+    - ``Target-Platform-Version`` (mandatory) is a whole number and must comply with the rules mentioned above.
+    - ``Min-Platform-Version`` (optional) will default to 1 if not specified.

 Using the `cordapp` Gradle plugin, this can be achieved by putting this in your CorDapp's `build.gradle`: